ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 Mbed OS provides three ways to report an error using the error handling implementation:

 1. Using **error()** function to report a fatal error condition - This is the legacy function used for reporting a fatal error.
 It has been modified to capture the context information.
 But, it will not capture the address of the caller, module information and also doesn't support reporting specific error codes.
 Any implementation using this API to report an error will use the error status **MBED_ERROR_UNKNOWN**.
-Its highly encouraged that all future Mbed-OS focussed implementations use MBED_ERROR()/MBED_ERROR1() or MBED_WARNING()/MBED_WARNING() macros for reporting errors.**
+Its highly encouraged that all future Mbed-OS focussed implementations use MBED_ERROR()/MBED_ERROR1() or MBED_WARNING()/MBED_WARNING() macros for reporting errors.
-1. Using **MBED_ERROR()/MBED_ERROR()** macros to report a fatal error with enhanced capability for capturing module reporting the error.
+1. Using **MBED_ERROR()/MBED_ERROR1()** macros to report a fatal error with enhanced capability for capturing the module reporting the error.
-1. Using **MBED_WARNING()/MBED_WARNING1()** macros to report a non-fatal error with enhanced capability for capturing module reporting the error.
+1. Using **MBED_WARNING()/MBED_WARNING1()** macros to report a non-fatal error with enhanced capability for capturing the module reporting the error.

-When you report an error using `MBED_ERROR()` or `MBED_ERROR1()` macros, the error is recorded in the error history (see the **error history** section below) with the context.
+When you report an error using `MBED_ERROR()` or `MBED_ERROR1()` macros, the error is recorded in the error history (see the [error history](#error-history) section below) with the context.
 The error information is printed to STDOUT, and the application is terminated.

 Note that the error functions output the error message or the file name in debug and develop builds only.